Mystique (character): Nightcrawler

-Still masquerading as Raven, Mystique is married to Baron Christian Wagner; older sources give his name as Count Eric Wagner, an affluent German noble.
+Still masquerading as Raven, Mystique is married to Baron Christian Wagner (older sources give his name as Count Eric Wagner), an affluent German noble.
 He proves to be a loving husband, but disappointing as a lover.
 His infertility adds to their marital problems.
 Mystique starts using her shapeshifting powers to secretly have sexual encounters with others.
-She is eventually seduced by fellow mutant Azazel.
+From early on, Irene Adler also joined the household as a common housekeeper, secretly Mystique's true lover.

+Mystique begins an affair with fellow mutant Azazel, pretending to be seduced.
 Azazel states that he is ruler of "an island nation off the coast of Bermuda: La Isla des Demonas", The Island of Demons.
 He is later revealed to be immortal and the father of an ancient race of mutants known as the Neyaphem, active since at least 2000 BC.

-Mystique becomes pregnant, but her husband becomes suspicious and his own father suggests a blood test to verify whether the child is his.
-Mystique uses a dagger to murder him and then buries him.
-She gives birth to a baby with black hair, yellow eyes, blue skin, and a pointed tail.
-The locals consider the mother and child to be demons and attempt to kill them.
-Mystique escapes but abandons her son.
-He is found and raised by Roma sorceress Margali Szardos and named Kurt Wagner.
+Mystique appears to become pregnant, but her husband becomes suspicious and his own father suggests a blood test to verify whether the child is his.
+Mystique uses a dagger to murder him and then buries him after he discovered the truth.
+It is revealed that she was using her mutant abilities to simulate a pregnancy in sympathy with Destiny, who was actually the one pregnant.
+Mystique had in fact, as a deeper function of her powers, replicated the genetics of Azazel and Christian, as well as possibly other men, to create her own sperm and impregnate Destiny, as the two wished to start a family.

+Destiny gives birth to a baby boy with black hair, yellow eyes, blue skin, and a pointed tail.
+After showing her true form to him, the locals consider Mystique and the child to be demons and attempt to kill them.
+Mystique escapes but hides her son briefly, intending to help Destiny escape then return for him.
+Destiny had escaped on her own, however, and by the time Mystique returned for their son, he is missing.
+Unbeknownst to her, Azazel finds the boy and gives him to the Roma sorceress Margali Szardos, who names him "Kurt Wagner".